Travel Mermaid

 Pasta e Vino restaurant in Port Douglas // Travel Mermaid

-Before we left Port Douglas a few years ago, this awesome Italian family had just just opened a restaurant called Osteria Padella but it closed before we returned.
+Before we left Port Douglas a few years ago, this awesome Italian family had just opened a restaurant called Osteria Padella but it closed before we returned.
 After a short hiatus, they started a new pasta bar in 2020 called Pasta e Vino which is my go-to for simple and authentic Italian food in Port.

 ◇ For more details or to see their menu, head to their Facebook page.
-Bookings can be made via their website contact form but I’d recommend just giving them a ring.
+Bookings can be made via their website contact form, but I’d recommend just giving them a ring.

 2. The Mexican